Innoberger/statemerger/README.md

 ### Build for production

 To build the application for production, run `npm run build`.
 This will create a `build` dir with the application content.

+## Demo

+You can find a demo at https://statemerger.fynnarnold.de.
+Please note that this link might change in the future.

 ## Contributing